gryhkn/gryhkn/README.md

 I am self-taught 🚀 and I love talking & writing about Web3 Development , & Software Development in general.

 I have been coding for 5 years and I am currently a Full Stack Developer with experience Vue,React,JS and AI algorithms.

-I 💛 building real-time applications but I mostly work on and experiment with APIs of all sort.

 I am on a journey to make Web3 Development accessible to everyone and I would love to share that journey with you 💛